Kidneys are a pair of bean-shaped organs that perform the most crucial functions of the body. Some of them are:

 - Kidneys help in keeping a healthy balance of acids by either increasing or neutralizing them.

 Usually, kidney related problems are seen in elderly people that are suffering from diabetes and high blood pressure.
-These people have more risk of developing chronic kidney disease due to the loss in the functioning of the kidneys.
+These people have more risk of developing chronic kidney disease treatment due to the loss in the functioning of the kidneys.
 The symptoms of kidney failure are only visible in the later stages when the disease has progressed.
 Some of the most common signs of kidney problems are, change in color of urine, blood in urine, nausea, vomiting, weakness, and swelling in hands and knees.

 Types of Kidney Disease